 Impotence is the inability for a male to get and maintain an erection.
 It is also known as erectile dysfunction.
 Impotence can occur due to a variety of physical and psychological reasons.

-Impotence is a very common condition and can occur at any age.
+Impotence is a very common condition that can impact a person’s ability to have satisfactory sexual intercourse.
+It can occur at any age.
 However, it is most common among older men.